We want to pool together all areas of our work and do filming, photography and recording trips across the country and abroad.

 - Give nature a voice by raising awareness on its state and its need for resuscitation.

 - Through interviews and filming their work, providing exposure for people working to improve this nature, enabling them to be linked with viewers and listeners who can assist with their needs in their work.
-We believe The People’s Countryside Project offers an excellent opportunity to organisations in need of specialist volunteers, acting as a means of reaching out and locating said volunteers.
-This service comes at very little cost to the organisation and only serves to benefit them.

 - Through this we can leave a lasting legacy by leaving interviewees with shareable materials to promote their work going forward.